vasu-rbt/RBT-Xperience-Core-Components-Google-Map/README.md

 This widget has been tested on Kentico Xperiecne 13.0.73 Core and can be used on Kentico Xperiecne 13.0.73 Core instance and higher.
 # Uninstall instructions

+After uninstalling this package from the solution, if you are still seeing the widget on the page tab in Kentico CMS then please follow the below steps.

+Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:RBT.Xperience.Core.Components.YouTubeVideo.dll and RBT.Xperience.Core.Components.YouTubeVideo.Views.dll) and delete from Debug Or Release folders and Rebuild the solution